 Nikon AF-S Nikkor 50mm f/1.4G

-There’s a joke in the bird watcher community that the lens you need is always 2x the lens you have, and that’s definitely the truth in sports many times as well!
-These are lens you can rent from my favorite rental place, LensRentals.com when you need them rather than spending a fortune on them only to have them collect dust most of the time.
+There’s a joke in the wildlife photography community that the lens you need is always 2x longer the one you have withy, and that’s definitely the truth in sports many times as well!
+These are lenses that most people will be better off renting from LensRentals.com rather than spending a fortune on them only to have them collect dust most of the time.
 However, those who make a living off sports and wildlife shooting will find them a mandatory item in their kit that will pay for themselves.
 With that, here’s my recommendations:

 Canon EF 400mm f/2.8L IS II USM